 but Most unpaved roads to the summit require a four-wheel-drive vehicle.

 Map: Unpaved road.
 4-wheel drive only.

 - Amounts less than one: Spell out if in narrative text; use figures if in concise text, lists, or charts.

-By 1870 one-fourth of the population of Nebraska was foreign born.
+By 1870 one-fourth of the population of Nebraska was born in another country.

 The Garden of Eden Tour is ¼ mile.
 Natural Entrance and Fairgrounds tours are each ½ mile.

 Roundtrip hike: ½ mile